Skip to content Skip to footer

 Yes, some insects, like mosquitoes and ticks, can transmit diseases to humans and other animals.

-Learn More About Insects Species
+Learn More About Insect Species

 Links to articles packed with surprising facts and knowledge to further learn about amazing species of insects, so you know what you are looking at on your next wildlife trip!